Starbucks Agrees to Block Pornography on WiFi in All Stores

 The revamped petition against Starbucks comes in part from passive action to restrict pornography on the coffee company’s part.
 In 2016, Starbucks told CNN that they would take the porn/Wi-Fi issue more seriously but failed to deliver on their promise according to Enough is Enough.
 A portion of their revised petition against Starbucks’ police states, “By breaking its commitment Starbucks is keeping the doors wide open for convicted sex offenders and patrons to fly under the radar from law enforcement and use free, public WiFi services to view or distribute graphics or obscene pornography, child pornography (an illegal crime), or engage in sexual predation activity.”

 While Starbucks never allowed customers to view “illegal or egregious content” on their Wi-Fi, people still disregard that standard because there are no content blockers in place to censor images.
 As of Friday, November 30th, Enough is Enough is over halfway to their goal of 50,000 signatures for their petition and with the public’s attention, Starbucks is under scrutiny.
 Donna Hughes, CEO of Enough is Enough points out, “People sit there for hours using the internet,” Hughes said.
 “They’re known for this.
 Let’s make it safe and secure.”

 Going forward, Starbucks unveiled that in 2019, a better solution for Wi-Fi censoring will be implemented across their chain coffee shops but doesn’t go into detail about how exactly this will play out.

 Movieguide® frequently reports on the dangers of porn, so it’s refreshing to see that a global corporation is taking its effects seriously.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!